lipk/cpp-typelist/README.md

 `type_list` is a single-file, header-only library for managing variadic type lists in C++.
 The CMake script is only for compiling the tests, to use the library, just grab typelist.hpp and place it somewhere your compiler can find it.
-Requires C++14.
+Requires C++17.

+## Credits
+This repository got forked from https://github.com/lipk/cpp-typelist Thanks for your work!

 # Features